Skip to main content

 How Can High Intensity Exercise Influence HGH?

 High-intensity exercise is another potent, non-pharmacological stimulus for GH secretion.
-Engaging in activities like (HIIT) or resistance training with high repetitions creates a metabolic environment that triggers a significant release of HGH.
+Engaging in activities like high-intensity interval training (HIIT) or resistance training with high repetitions creates a metabolic environment that triggers a significant release of HGH.
 This response is driven by several factors, including the release of catecholamines (epinephrine and norepinephrine), lactate production, and a decrease in blood glucose.

 The “burn” you feel during intense exercise is a direct result of lactic acid buildup, which signals the body to produce more growth hormone.
 This exercise-induced GH pulse is distinct from the sleep-related release and contributes to the overall 24-hour production of HGH, aiding in muscle repair and fat metabolism.